YashaPushak/GPS/README.md

 target algorithms, perform them and then save the reuslts.
 Communication between the master and worker processes is done through a redis database.

+## Contact

-Author: Yasha Pushak
+Yasha Pushak
-Contact: ypushak@cs.ubc.ca
+ypushak@cs.ubc.ca

+PhD Student & Vanier Scholar
+Department of Computer Science
+The University of British Columbia